Defer Background Images for Faster Core Web Vitals

 If the LCP does not trigger for an early download this is probably because of JavaScript.
 In that case you could try to switch the 'DOMContentLoaded' for the 'load' event.

-The lazy-load background images method is slightly more gentile, advanced and requires more of a personal touch.
+The lazy load background images method is slightly more gentle, advanced and requires more of a personal touch.

-It works as followed: first we are manually going to identify all the elements with a background image.
-We need to add a classname to those elements (.lazybg).
-Next we will observe these elements with the intersection observer and once they are close to the visible viewport we are going to lazy-load the background image.
+It works as follows: first we are manually going to identify all the elements with a background image.
+We need to add a class name to those elements (.lazybg).
+Next we will observe these elements with the IntersectionObserver and once they are close to the visible viewport we are going to lazy load the background image.

 The code